dikortis/LetsTalkETC/Episodes/Episode_5.md

-inspires inspiration and this was not the model that Satoshi set out to create in my opinion so if you look at the block chains I mean Kristen you were saying if you were to create a blockchain the the next question is would you as christian create a block chain or would you as a pseudonym create a block chain why was it necessary for
+inspires inspiration and this was not the model that Satoshi set out to create in my opinion so if you look at the blockchains I mean Kristen you were saying if you were to create a blockchain the the next question is would you as christian create a blockchain or would you as a pseudonym create a block chain why was it necessary for
 Satoshi to be pseudonymous in this enterprise now go down the list of block